-This book explores the practical delivery of participatory arts projects for international development.
+This book explores the practical delivery of participatory arts projects in international development.
 Bringing together an interdisciplinary group of academics, international development professionals and arts practitioners, the book engages honestly with the competing challenges faced by the different groups of people involved.

 Participatory arts are becoming increasingly popular in international development circles, fuelled in part by the increased accessibility of audio-visual media in the digital age, and also by the move towards participatory discourses in the wake of the UN’s Agenda 2030.
 The book asks:

-Written to appeal both to academics and practitioners, this book would also be suitable for teaching on courses related to participatory development, community arts, and culture and development.
+Written to appeal to both academics and practitioners, this book would also be suitable for teaching on courses related to participatory development, community arts, and culture and development.

 Introduction: ‘Post-Participatory’ Arts for the ‘Post-Development’ Era’ Paul Cooke and Inés Soria-Donlan